 A beautiful 1994 Breedlove C2, Steve Henderson master built.
-Spruce top, myrtle back and sides.
-All solid woods, hand-made in Tumalo, Oregon.
+Sika Spruce top, myrtle back and sides.
+All hand-made in Tumalo, Oregon.

 This guitar is exceptionally playable with a very comfortable neck profile and soft action.
 Myrtlewood is a great tone wood and something of a Breedlove speciality.

-lighter sound than the traditional Rosewood bodies not quite as much bass and with a far more open and expressive top end, a fingerpickers dream.
+lighter sound than the traditional Mahogany or Rosewood bodies, not quite as much base saturation and with a far more warm open and expressive top end, a fingerpickers dream.

 Larry Breedlove and Steve Henderson began Breedlove guitars in 1992, this rare beauty is from 94 when they couldn’t keep up with demand.
 At that time they could hardly make a few hundred guitars a year, someone probably waited a long long time for this one, but as they say, “All good things come to those who wait”.